conquerhuang/FDSiamFC/README.md

   train_FDSiamFC.py
 It may take 20 hours to compress the whole SiamFC.
 During the compressing process, the compress result will printed in './tools/train_log.txt'.

-# Transform the compressed model.
+#### Transform the compressed model.
 After the traning process, the FD model's encode layer successfully learn the couplling relatinship between the convolutional kernels in each layer.
 Now we need to used these relationship to decoupling the convolutional kernels.
-Go to './tools/model_transform_high_precision.py'
+Go to './tools/model_transform_high_precision.py' (note that: './tools/The model_transform.py' achieves same function but possibly loss precision) modify the 'model_path' in line 54. (the best compressed model file path is avilable at the train_log.txt file you can directly copy the path on the train log) run model_transform_hight_precision.py
-modify the 'model_path' in line 54. (the best compressed model file path is avilable at the train_log.txt file you can directly copy the path)
+The decoupled model will be avilable at './tool/transformed_model.pth'.
+Now the train process is over and we have successfully compress the SiamFC into FDSiamFC.